 Preeminent ones like emperors & priests were often likened to stars, so the prophetic imagery of the stars being darkened and falling from the sky are expressive illustrations of these wicked powers being snuffed out and thrown down.
 Also, their pagan gods were personified in the sun, moon, and stars, which were also casts down as the pagan religion was abolished, temples demolished, priests banished; thus all the pagan lights were taken out.

 Customary with such metaphorical renderings, the same prophesy would be accompanied with a plain rendering, each representation serving to reinforce & clarify the message.
 Accordingly, this sixth seal begins with a metaphorical rendering, which we have focused so far, but the second part has a plain rendering:

 “The kings of the earth, the great men, the rich men, the commanders, the mighty men, every slave and every free man, hid themselves in the caves and in the rocks of the mountains, and said to the rocks and the mountains, “Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!
 For the great day of His wrath has come, and who is able to stand?”

 The same way of describing the terror of their demise has been used in Hosea 10:8: “They shall say to the mountains, “Cover us!” and to the hills.
 “Fall on us!”
-Jesus quotes that exact line in Luke 23:30, to assure His faithful of the reality of divine retribution.
+Jesus quotes that exact expression in Luke 23:30, to assure His faithful of the reality of divine retribution.